Success Leaves Clues: What Beauty Entrepreneurs Can Learn From Retail Failures

 Why Payless Failed:

-Delayed Online Shopping: While Zappos and Amazon were thriving, Payless stuck to storefronts.
+Delayed Online Shopping: While Zappos and Amazon thrived, Payless clung to storefronts.

-No Loyalty or Community Building: No email strategy, no rewards, no retention.
+No Loyalty or Community Building: They lacked email strategies, rewards, and customer retention efforts.

-Lack of Innovation: Store design, marketing, and inventory stayed static.
+Lack of Innovation: Store design, marketing, and inventory remained static.

 What They Should’ve Done: